Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking

 \subsubsection{Value Decomposition}

 In value-based RL, the joint Q-function is decomposed into individual utility functions during centralized training.
-Ideally, the IGM (Individual-Global-Max) condition should be satisfied, where the optimal global action that maximizes the joint Q-function corresponds to the set of optimal local actions that maximize each agent's individual utility functions.
+Ideally, the Individual-Global-Max (IGM) condition should be satisfied, where the optimal global action that maximizes the joint Q-function corresponds to the set of optimal local actions that maximize each agent's individual utility functions.
 During decentralized execution, each agent then uses its individual utility function to select actions.
 Value decomposition can fully resolve the multi-agent coordination problem if the IGM condition can be met.
-In partial observable environments, the individual utility functions are derived from local observations and it is normally much harder to satisfy the IGM condition.
+In partially observableenvironments, the individual utility functions are derived from local observations and it is normally much harder to satisfy the IGM condition.

 \begin{description}

 \item[VDN] In Value Decomposition Networks (VDN) \cite{sunehag2017value}, the joint Q-function is the sum of individual utility functions. \item[QMIX] In QMIX \cite{rashid2018qmix}, the joint Q-function is a monotonic function of the individual utility functions.
 This monotonicity condition is more general than the additivity condition in VDN, allowing it to be satisfied by a broader range of tasks.
 However, both additivity and monotonicity are sufficient but not necessary conditions for satisfying the IGM principle.
 Consequently, QMIX's performance may be limited in tasks that do not meet the monotonicity conditions.